VimsecAu/kb/m365/baselines/aad.md

 ## 8. Guest User Access

 This section provides policies that help reduce security risks related to integrating M365 guest users.
-A guest user is a specific type of external user who belongs to a separate organization but can access files, meetings, Teams, and other data in the target tenant.
-It is common to invite guest users to a tenant for cross-agency collaboration purposes.
+A guest user is a specific type of external user who belongs to a separate organisation but can access files, meetings, Teams, and other data in the target tenant.
+It is common to invite guest users to a tenant for cross-company collaboration purposes.

 #### MS.AAD.8.1v1
 Guest users SHOULD have limited or restricted access to Microsoft Entra ID directory objects.